 -- At SDI-5103, not far from the C. W. Harris Site Complex, Brian Glenn (1992) reported recovering a projectile point base that was "typologically similar to the desert Silver Lake style."

 -- At the Windsong Shores Site (SDI-10,965) in Carlsbad, Dennis R. Gallegos (1991:26; Gallegos and Carrico 1984) recovered one basalt point that was classified as a Silver Lake form.
 The excavation level in which the point was found also yielded a radiocarbon date, based on Chione shell, of 8060 ±90 years B.P. (ca. 6500-6000 B.C.).

 -- Dennis H. O'Neil (1982:62, 64, 120) reported recovering four "Type 10" projectile points at site SDM-W-1556 in San Marcos.
 O'Neil's Type 10 points were considered "somewhat reminiscent of the Silver Lake type stemmed points".

 -- Michael S. Forstadt, Tirzo Gonzalez, Jerry W. Forstadt, and Stanley R. Berryman (1992) recovered a complete Silver Lake point, apparently made from local basalt, at site SDI-11,983 on Black Mountain Ranch.

-Future archaeological investigations may be able to determine more precisely the chronological ranges for the occurrence of Lake Mohave and Silver Lake points in San Diego sites.
-Research strategies for resolving these issues may include developing more rigorous definitions of the point types, collecting radiocarbon dates associated with such points, measuring hydration on any obsidian specimens, identifying the probable geological sources of the material used for the points, and assessing their manufacturing techniques, evidence of rejuvenation, use wear, use residues, and relative patination.
+Future archaeological investigations may be able to determine more precisely the chronological ranges for the occurrence of Lake Mojave and Silver Lake points in San Diego sites.
+Research strategies for resolving these issues may include developing more rigorous definitions of the point types, collecting radiocarbon dates associated with such points, measuring hydration on any obsidian specimens, identifying the probable geological sources of the materials used for the points, and assessing their manufacturing techniques, evidence of rejuvenation, use wear, use residues, and relative patination.